Have a good look around the University

-Once you’ve narrowed down your options, a great way to find out whether the University is the right place for you is to come to an open day.
-You’ll get to meet current students, chat with tutors, and have a good look round our facilities and accommodation.
-And there’ll be lots of opportunity to ask any questions about what we offer, or what you can expect as a student here.
+Once you’ve narrowed down your options, a great way to find out whether the University is the right place for you is to attend an open day.
+You’ll get to find out more about your chosen course, talk to tutors and current students and find out more about the university.
+And there’ll be lots of opportunities to ask any questions about what we offer, or what you can expect as a student here.

 Choose the right course for you

 If there’s a particular subject or industry you’re interested in, have a browse through our course section and see what we offer in that particular field.
-There's a range of undergraduate courses to choose from, in everything from travel and aviation, to textiles and policing, so there’s likely to be something on offer that sparks your interest and inspires you to want to find out more.
+There's a range of undergraduate courses to choose from, so there’s likely to be something on offer that sparks your interest and inspires you to want to find out more.

 It’s also worth having a think about the way you want to study, and at what level you feel comfortable starting off at.
 We’ve got a range of Foundation Degrees and Foundation Year programmes available, which might be a good option if you don’t quite meet the requirements or feel prepared for a full degree straight away.

 Get to grips with your finances

 Tuition fees are a key matter for all students, and it’s important you are familiar with how to pay for the fees and living costs, and what financial support may be available.
 You’ll find details of our course fees on our individual course pages and information on student finance in our fees and funding section.
 Try to apply for any loans as early as you can, to make sure you’ve got finance in place by the start of the academic year.

 Your personal statement is really important as it’s the one opportunity you have to personalise your application and explain your suitability for your course.
 It is also one of the most time consuming parts of your application, so allow plenty of time to get it right.
 Read our guidance on how to write a great personal statement.